IliaViazov/CV/index.md

 ## Work experience

+- **08/2025 - now**
+    - Assistant by the Hybrid AI Department.
+    - Institute for Software Engineering and Programming Languages, Universität zu Lübeck, Germany
 - **04/2024 - now**
-    - Assistant by the composition department and technical assistan by the electronic studio
+    - Assistant by the Composition Department and technical assistant by the Electronic Studio
     - Musikhochschule Lübeck, Germany
 - **10/2022 - 02/2024**
     - Tutor and Music Teacher